Bearer/bearer/README.md

 A progress bar will display the status of the scan.

-Once the scan is complete, Curio will output a policy report with details on any policy breaches, as well as where in the codebase the infraction happened.
+Once the scan is complete, Curio will output a policy report with details of any policy breaches, as well as where in the codebase the infractions happened.

 ### Analyze the report